itsmng/wiki-backup/docs/grafana.md

 * The number of ticket with time of care exceeded
 ## Assets
 * a pie chart to view the computer per location/status/types and by manufacturer.
-* a pie chart to view the network equipement per manufacturer.
+* a pie chart to view the network equipment per manufacturer.
-* The number of network equipement
+* The number of network equipment
 * The percentage of computer in warranty
 ## Financial management
 * The sum of the different budgets